 Don't worry, I promise not to spam you!

-- With reserved glaze, bring to a boil and let reduce for 10 minutes until thickened.
+- Step 10: With reserved glaze, bring to a boil and let reduce for 10 minutes until thickened.
 Then add in the butter and stir until melted.

-This recipe is adapted from Cook’s Illustrated Science of Good Cooking!
-I absolutely love this cookbook and highly recommend it for anyone who loves to cook or wants to know the best methods for the tastiest dishes! (amazon affiliate link)
+This recipe is adapted from Cookโs Illustrated Science of Good Cooking!
+I absolutely love this cookbook and highly recommend it to anyone who loves to cook or wants to know the best methods for the tastiest dishes!

 The general rule of thumb is 30 minutes per pound of turkey.
-So, an 8lb turkey will need at least 4hrs to smoke, a 12bl turkey at least 6 hours, and a 15lb turkey at least 7 ½ hours.
-Times may vary depending on smoker temperature and outside ambient temperature.
+So, an 8lb turkey will need at least 4 hours to smoke, a 12bl turkey at least 6 hours, and a 15lb turkey at least 7 ยฝ hours.
+Times may vary depending on the smoker's temperature and outside ambient temperature.

-Place your thermometer probe in the breast horizontal, near the neck cavity, parallel to where the spine was and not touching any bone.
-It should be ½-1 inch from the internal cavity.
-You can ready more about this here.
+Place your thermometer probe in the breast horizontally, near the neck cavity, parallel to where the spine is, and not touching any bone.
+It should be ยฝ-1 inch from the internal cavity.ย You can read more about this here.

 I like to use a competition blend, but apple, hickory, or maple are great too.

-I don’t like to stuff anything in a turkey I am smoking so that it will get adequate air flow and cook the meat evenly.
+Stuffing: I donโt like to stuff anything in a turkey I am smoking so that it will get adequate airflow and cook the meat evenly.
 If I were to stuff the turkey it would be with herbs, like sage, rosemary, and thyme, to add a little aromatic flavor.

-There are many opinions when it comes to keeping meat moist when smoking.
-Some people swear by spraying the meat with apple juice every hour, others use water, and some people don’t spray at all.
+Moisture: There are many opinions when it comes to keeping turkey meat moist when smoking.
+Some people swear by spraying the meat with apple juice every hour, others use water, and some people donโt spray at all.

 Honestly, I fall into the category of doing nothing extra to the turkey.
 When you cook low and slow the turkey stays super juicy.

-No, but if you do, I recommended a dry brine.
-This is where you pat the turkey dry then rub it with salt and let it sit in the refrigerator for a day, then smoke it.
+Brining: This recipe doesn't require brining.
+However, if you do want to try brining I recommend a dry brine like my herb butter turkey.
+This is where you pat the turkey dry rub it with salt and let it sit in the refrigerator for a day, then smoke it.

-However, similar to chicken, you can just smoke it as is (with a little salt pepper and baking soda helps crisp the skin), or with herb butter!
+However, similar to smoked chicken thighs, you can just smoke it as is (with a little salt pepper and baking soda help crisp the skin), or with herb butter!

-Leftover turkey is great for turkey enchiladas, open faced sandwiches, tacos, and my favorite turkey cranberry sandwich!
+Leftovers: Leftover turkey is great for turkey enchiladas, open faced sandwiches, turkey tacos, and my favorite turkey cranberry sandwich!

-Make sure to check out all my Thanksgiving recipes here where you will find lots of easy, make ahead sides, delicious desserts (like pumpkin pie and pecan brownies!), and so much more!
+Make sure to check out all my Easy Thanksgiving Recipes here where you will find lots of easy, make-ahead sides like sweet potato pudding and jalapeno deviled eggs, delicious desserts (like pumpkin pie, caramel pecan pie, and pecan brownies!), and so much more!

 Ingredients